How to Write a Flexbox Layout Engine

 const list: FixedView[] = [];

-// (unlike in level order traversal that will be used for resolving
+// components (unlike in level order traversal that will be used

 const queue = new Queue<Tree<FixedView>>();